robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main benefit of using ETags for optimistic concurrency control?

-A) Improved performance
+- A. Improved performance
-B) Prevent lost updates in concurrent modifications
+- B. Prevent lost updates in concurrent modifications
-C) Reduced bandwidth
+- C. Reduced bandwidth
-D) Better security
+- D. Better security

 ### Back
 **Correct Answer**: B